I was waiting for the bus at the station in Gaziantep when you came up to me.

 We walked to balikligöl, the Pool of Sacred Fish, and bought some food to feed to the carp.
 I’d seen photos of the pool but didn’t know its significance until you told me about Abraham.
 Legend says he was born in Urfa and fell in love with the King’s daughter.
 As punishment he was thrown into a fire.
 The flames turned to water and became the pool in front of us.

 I was beginning to feel hungry and you suggested a place back in the city.
-I mentioned the kebabs in Adana, supposedly the best in Turkey, and you laughed and said the kebabs in Urfa were better.
+I mentioned the kebabs in Adana, supposedly the best in Turkey.
+You laughed and said the kebabs in Urfa were better.

 We bumped into some people you knew.
 I heard you tell them I was from Australia.
-I’m sure they were confused why I was with you, but they smiled at me kindly.
+I’m sure they were confused why I was with you, but they smiled politely.
 One of them spoke English and asked me what I thought of Urfa.
-I told him it was lovely and that the people were nice.
+I told him it was pretty and that the people were nice.

 On the walk to the restaurant we stopped at a pet shop so could ask them about hamster cages.
 You wanted a pet.
 Next door was a souvenir shop and you bought me a key ring – a plastic green carp with Sanliurfa written on it.
 You handed it to me and said it was to remind me of Urfa.
 It was ugly, but the gesture was lovely.
 It’s now hooked onto one of my backpacks.